vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   task construction, as well as the open-endedness of how much to work on it.
 Adding it to yet another TODO item on the already-fairly-long month change checklist won't work.

+* Starting mid-October 2024, I am planning to focus the weekends on personal projects, by placing strict limits on day job and some personal chores tasks.
+This focus will likely mean more of a focus on these two cadence categories within personal projects.

 * Weekly issues where I outline roughly what I plan to do in these buckets, particularly for personal projects: The goal with the